spatie/laravel-event-sourcing/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

+The aggregate root functionality is heavily inspired by [Frank De Jonge](https://twitter.com/frankdejonge)'s excellent [EventSauce](https://eventsauce.io/) package.
 A big thank you to [Dries Vints](https://github.com/driesvints) for giving lots of valuable feedback while we were developing the package.

 ## Support us